association-rosia/crop-yield-estimate/README.md

 ## 🏆 Challenge ranking
 The score of the challenge was the RMSE.
-Our solution was the best one (out of) with a RMSE equal to 100.3610312 🎉.
+Our solution was the best one (out of 678 teams) with a RMSE equal to 100.3610312 🎉.

 The podium:
 🥇 RosIA - 100.3610312